Dear SaaStr: Is It a Bad Idea for Founders To Invest Their Own Money Into a Funding Round?

-Where I get worried as an investor is if it’s too much as a percent of her savings.
+Where I get worried as an investor is if it’s too much as a percent of their savings.
 If a founder has made, say, $500,000 from being early at Salesforce or Uber or wherever, and puts all of it into the startup … I worry they may make the wrong decisions because they are too worried about losing all their savings.

 It may be OK.
 I’ve done it before — I signed a $750,000 full-recourse promissory note in my first start-up, which far exceeded my savings at the time.